 Dice in your Used Pile, Prep Area, and bag are not considered rolled dice.
 Their dice type is either Sidekick, Character or Action, based on what faces they have.
-Dice are always affiliated with the team specified on their cards, if they're New Warriors, Thunderbolts, or Villains etc.
+Dice are always affiliated with the team specified on their cards; Stark Industries, Avengers etc.